2336

 An indwelling CSF catheter in lieu of repeated lumbar punctures.

-The drainage catheter is generally left in place for 3 days, allowing sufficient time for return of neuronal function.
+The drainage catheter is generally left in place for 3 days, allowing sufficient time for return of neuronal function: about 30 to 50 mL of CSF can be removed in an outpatient setting.

 In a prospective study of 151 patients with suspected idiopathic NPH, all patients underwent ELD.